limon-online/collector.limon.sh/README.md

 # Collector

-This is an API for collect date from agents.
+This is an API for collect data from agents.

 ### Set up